leon4rd/test/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.